-*Actual minimum grade ranges required for Fall 2017 admission/wait list consideration will be determined based on grades and qualifications presented by the applicant pool as they become available.
+*Actual minimum grade ranges required for fall 2021 admission/wait list consideration will be determined based on grades and qualifications presented by the applicant pool as they become available.
 Required grade ranges may fluctuate from year to year (up or down) as a result of competition.
 Applicants not educated in Ontario may present the equivalent of the Ontario requirements.
 Ryerson reserves the right to determine equivalency at its sole discretion.

-Tuition and Fees
+Tuition and Fees 2021/2022

-Domestic Fees Range: $7,194 - $7,946
+Domestic Fees Range: $7,087 - $7,805

-International Fees Range: $23,667 - $24,246
+International Fees Range: $30,013 - $31,003

-For detailed fees information visit Fees by Program.
+For detailed fees information visit Tuition and Fees by Program.

 Ontario Secondary School Diploma (OSSD) or equivalent with a minimum of six Grade 12 U or M courses including the following program specific requirements.

-Typically, a minimum overall average of 70% establishes eligibility for admission consideration; subject to competition individual programs may require higher pre-requisite grades and/or higher overall averages:
+Typically, a minimum overall average of 70% establishes eligibility for admission consideration; subject to competition individual programs may require higher prerequisite grades and/or higher overall averages:

-- English/Anglais (ENG4U/EAE4U preferred)
+- English/anglais (ENG4U/EAE4U preferred)